jbeales/DeadTrees/readme.txt

 4. This is the default affiliate link section in the Twenty Eleven theme.

 == Changelog ==

+= 1.0.4 =
+* Fix bug where "Display Books On" setting didn't save properly, (this makes it so that books can be displayed in archives and on the main posts page).
+* Fix a typo.

 = 1.0.3 =
 * Fix readme and plugin header file problems with 1.0.2 deployment.